Leroy F. Aarons Scholarship Award

-Applications for the 2022-2023 Leroy F. Aarons Scholarship are now closed.
-Check back in Spring 2023 for the next round of applications.
+Applications for the 2023 Leroy F. Aarons Scholarship are now available here.
+Applications are due at noon ET on Friday, May 19.
 NLGJA: The Association of LGBTQ+ Journalists is not responsible for any incomplete or late applications, nor any late applications due to e-mail delays. *Any undelivered application will be considered incomplete.

 - Application and receipt of the Aarons Scholarship will be considered a Contract of Excellence between applicant and NLGJA: The Association of LGBTQ+ Journalists.
 The contract commits the student to a level of academic achievement and to a continuing role as a member of NLGJA: The Association of LGBTQ+ Journalists.
 Specifically, the contract requires the scholarship recipient to:

 - Maintain a 3.2-point grade average during the academic year that the scholarship is awarded.
 If the grade point average falls below 3.0, the student may be ineligible to receive subsequent scholarship disbursements.